How to tell if your VPN is working and truly hiding your IP address. Updated tools for 2023.

 First off, you have to realize that there are different VPN checks depending on what you want to use your VPN for.
 For web browsing, the basic check immediately below may be all that you need.
-But for torrent file-sharing you will want to use the more advanced tests below, including DNS Leaks, to make sure your VPN is working and keeping you safe, including from torrent monitoring.

 Standard VPN Tests (for web browsing, not torrenting)